 This mineral sunscreen from EltaMD comes heavily recommended from tons of my Facebook friends, and I admit that I’m pretty obsessed with it now, too.
 It goes on super smooth for a mineral-based sunscreen, and has a nice light tint so you can even use it as a BB cream substitute; while it doesn’t provide a ton of foundation coverage, it’s a nice way to even your tone out a bit.
 I also like that the formula includes antioxidants so you can feel good putting it directly on your skin.

 The CMP team first discovered Supergoop way back when it launched in 2007 as Dr. T’s Supergoop, named for founder Holly Thaggard’s dad.
 Since then, she’s grown an entire line of fabulous Supergoop products that are kid-friendly and derm-approved, and now include lots of mineral-based sun protection products.
-This Skin Soothing Mineral Sunscreen is now a cult classic, beloved for its effective SPF 40 formula, and nice scent.
-I like that it includes olive polyphenols to soothe existing redness as it protects.
+The PLAY everyday lotion is hydrating, fast-absorbing and smells nice.
+It provides performance protection from UVA, UVB and IRA rays, while also helping prevent photoaging and dehydration.
+I like that it is formulated it to be water- and sweat-resistant for 80 minutes.
 Because hey, sometimes busy moms forget.

 (If it’s sold out on the site, try Sephora, or a local high-end chemist that sells sunscreen products from smaller brands.)